larics/schunk_lwa4p_ros/README.md

  - [x] Build and use OpenRAVE
  - [x] Reconfigured schunk_robots to match new joint names
  - [x] Added MoveToPose action server
- - [ ] Create configuration for FastIK (analytical inverse kinematics for Descartes)
+ - [x] Create configuration for FastIK (analytical inverse kinematics for Descartes)
  - [ ] Create node for continuous replanning
+ - [ ] Add moveit_servo
+ - [ ] Integrate everything and test on real robot
 # Possible improvements

  - [x] Add powerline as Git submodule into schunk_ros_package, and use it if neccessary (not neccessary)